JakubSzuber/Golden-DevOps/.github/README.md

 (Be able to use every functionality from this project)

 - Git, Node.js, Docker and Docker Compose (highly recommended to have Docker Desktop) installed on the local computer.
-- GitHub Account, AWS Account, DockerHub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels (guide on how to use Slack GHA step [here](https://github.com/marketplace/actions/slack-send#technique-3-slack-incoming-webhook)).
+- GitHub Account, AWS Account, Docker Hub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels (guide on how to use Slack GHA step [here](https://github.com/marketplace/actions/slack-send#technique-3-slack-incoming-webhook)).
 - Right configured AWS directory (~/.aws) on your local computer.
 You can use `aws configure` command to set the default AWS profile's Access Key ID and Access Key Name (data will be saved in file ~/.aws/credentials), and default AWS region (use the same as you use in other files) and format of the output (data will be saved in file ~/.aws/config).
 Then open ~/.aws/credentials file and create a new AWS profile, that will be used for accesing the EKS cluster from your local computer (in this repo this AWS profile is called "jakubszuber-admin").
 This new AWS profile could have the same Access Key's ID and Name as your default profile but don't have to.

 ### Have automated pipelines:

 (GHA that will automate lifecycle of the source code, Terraform files, Helm Chart, and other less important tasks)

-- GitHub Account, AWS Account, DockerHub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels
+- GitHub Account, AWS Account, Docker Hub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels
 (guide on how to use Slack GHA step [here](https://github.com/marketplace/actions/slack-send#technique-3-slack-incoming-webhook)).

 ### Spin up the infrastructure:

 (Deploy 3 environments with main website and Argo CD Dashboard for each one)<br>(Second point if you want to have access to EKS cluster from your local computer)

-- GitHub Account, AWS Account, DockerHub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels (guide on how to use Slack GHA step [here](https://github.com/marketplace/actions/slack-send#technique-3-slack-incoming-webhook).
+- GitHub Account, AWS Account, Docker Hub Account, Snyk Account (with your integrated repo), Slack Account and Slack App with at least 2 Webhook URLs to channels (guide on how to use Slack GHA step [here](https://github.com/marketplace/actions/slack-send#technique-3-slack-incoming-webhook).
 - Right configured AWS directory (~/.aws) on your local computer.
 You can use `aws configure` command to set the default AWS profile's Access Key ID and Access Key Name (data will be saved in file ~/.aws/credentials), and default AWS region (use the same as you use in other files) and format of the output (data will be saved in file ~/.aws/config).
 Then open ~/.aws/credentials file and create a new AWS profile, that will be used for accesing the EKS cluster from your local computer (in this repo this AWS profile is called "jakubszuber-admin").
 This new AWS profile could have the same Access Key's ID and Name as your default profile but don't have to.

 ### Have development environment for React-Nginx app